B♯ Lydian Scale

 Related Scales and Modes

-If you enjoy the sound of B♯ Lydian, you may also like:
+If you enjoy playing in B♯ Lydian, you may also like:

 - B♯ Lydian Dominant (Lydian with a minor 7th)